When to get help for mental health disorders and addiction — and where to find it

 The information about where you may lie on the range of mental health or addiction issues is only offered as a general guide.
 To get an accurate diagnosis, you need to consult an experienced professional.

-Then you can start on the road to recovery, supported by EHN Online, a recognized leader in addiction and related mental health services.
+After finding the right program, you can get started on your recovery, supported by EHN Canada, a recognized leader in addiction and mental health services.
 Wherever your symptoms fall, we can help you find a new and better place to thrive.